 Terminals are in the same building and within easy walking distance of one another.

 The airport has several banks with exchange facilities, and there are ATMs throughout the airport.
-Numerous restaurants and cafes are available in the terminals, as well as duty-free shops and three shopping areas with a variety of retail outlets.
-Travel agencies, a pharmacy and luggage storage are also available.
+Numerous restaurants and cafes are available in the terminals, as well as duty-free shops and shopping areas with a variety of retail outlets.
+Sleeping pods, a play area, travel agencies, a pharmacy and luggage storage are also available.

 The airport offers free wifi service.